 During an investigation into irregularities of management of the school's activities, Mrs Sciacca was prosecuted for criminal conspiracy, tax evasion and forgery.
-She was arrested and was made subject to a compulsory residence order in November 1998.
-The tax inspectors drew up a file on her containing photographs and her fingerprints.
+She was arrested and was made subject

 Following a press conference on 4 December 1998 given by the public prosecutor's office and the tax inspectors, the dailies le Giornale di Sicilia and la Sicilia published articles on the facts giving rise to the prosecution which were illustrated by a photograph of the four arrested women, including the applicant.
 The photograph of Mrs Sciacca, which was published four times, was the one that had been taken by the tax inspectors when the file was drawn up on her and released by them to the press.